How Much Does it Cost To Visit Bhutan?

 *As a note, the government’s royalty is $65 daily, which is included in the package.

 - Children 0-5 years old, no charge

-- Children 6-12 years old, no royalty charge, 50% discount on daily rate
+- Children 6-12 years old, no royalty charge, 50% discount on the daily rate

-- Full-time students under 25 years old, with valid identity cards, 25% discount on daily rate
+- Full-time students under 25 years old, with valid identity cards, 25% discount on the daily rate

 - 50% discount on royalty is provided after the 8th night and 100% discount on royalty is provided after the 14th night.